omni-us/jsonargparse/README.rst

     # --with-opt2 for true and --without-opt2 for false.
     parser.add_argument('--with-op2', action=yamlargparse.ActionYesNo(yes_prefix='with-', no_prefix='without-'))

+If the :class:`.ActionYesNo` class is used in conjunction with :code:`nargs='?'` the options can also be set by giving as value any of :code:`{'true', 'yes', 'false', 'no'}`.

 Parsing with another parser
 ===========================

 Sometimes an element in a yaml file could be a path to another yaml file with a complex structure which should also be parsed.
-To handle these cases there is the :class:`.ActionParser` which receives as argument a yamlargparse parser object.
+To handle these cases there is the :class:`.ActionParser` class which receives as argument a yamlargparse parser object.
 For example:

 .. code-block:: python